Mega Man: Reception and legacy

 Mega Man X was a commercial success.
 The SNES version has sold 1.16 million copies worldwide as of March 31, 2021, making it the 89th best-selling Capcom game of all time.
-IGN's Jeremy Dunham speculated that the game's more mature storyline and its inclusion of numerous gameplay extensions over the original Mega Man series helped create a "unique cadre of fans".
+IGNs Jeremy Dunham speculated that the game's more mature storyline and its inclusion of numerous gameplay extensions over the original Mega Man series helped create a "unique cadre of fans".
 A spin-off series, Mega Man Zero, began in 2002 on the Game Boy Advance handheld as a result of the immense popularity of the character Zero.
 The Mega Man Zero games have earned generally positive reviews.
 Review sources both criticized and praised the high difficulty level of the game and remarked that they were similar in nature to earlier installments in the Mega Man series.
 Positive reviews noted the variety of abilities and customization along with an engaging story than compared to its earlier series, while negative reviews focused on the series repetitiveness and lack of originality.
 Review scores were lower for the last two games in the series, with critics pointing out that the games were just using the same gameplay without introducing anything new.
 When the first game in the series came out, reviewers were quick to hail a return to what they considered "the Mega Man roots", however some fans criticized that the lack of knowing which boss the player will face next was a change for the worse and that it "takes away what made the series unique in the past".

 Overall, the character of Mega Man has been well received by critics.
 IGN called him an icon of Capcom.
 Nintendo Power listed Mega Man as their fourth favourite hero, citing his ability to steal weapons from downed Robot Masters.
 Mega Man was also listed as the best robot in video games by many sources such Joystick Division, UGO Networks, and Complex.
 GameDaily ranked him as the best Capcom character of all time.
 UGO Networks listed Mega Man as one of their best heroes of all time, and called him "one of the most iconic video game heroes of all time".
-He was included in GameSpot's "All Time Greatest Video Game Hero" contest and reached the "Elite Eight" round before losing to Mario.
+He was included in GameSpots "All Time Greatest Video Game Hero" contest and reached the "Elite Eight" round before losing to Mario.
 In a Famitsu poll done in February 2010, Mega Man was voted by readers as the twenty-second most popular video game character.
 The 2011 Guinness World Records Gamer's Edition lists Mega Man as the 23rd most popular video game character.
 In 2012, GamesRadar ranked him as the 12th "most memorable, influential, and badass" protagonist in games.